 The risk-free interest rate is based on the U.S. Treasury yield curve at the time of the grant.
 The expected term of warrants issued is from the date of issuance.
 The expected volatility is based on historical volatility.
-We have evaluated previous low occurrences of warrant forfeitures and believe that current holders of the warrants will hold them to maturity as has been experienced historically; therefore, no variable for forfeiture was used in the calculation of fair value.
+The Company has evaluated previous low occurrences of warrant forfeitures and believes that current holders of the warrants will hold them to maturity as has been experienced historically; therefore, no variable for forfeiture was used in the calculation of fair value.
+The unamortized fair value of warrants issued with the note payable was \$47,336 at March 31, 2014.
 The Note payable was discounted by the fair value of the warrants, which is being amortized over the life of the note.

-At September 30, 2014, we had outstanding total notes payable of \$300,000 less unamortized discounts of \$48,695 for a net liability of \$251,305.
-The holder of the note payable contract elected to defer at least the second through the fifth tranches of the note advances pending the resolution and additional due diligence related to a lien that was placed on our claims in December by our joint venture partner, which were subsequently released during the quarter ended March 31, 2014.
+At March 31, 2014, the Company had outstanding total notes payable of \$300,000 less unamortized discounts of \$61,148 for a net liability of \$238,852.
+The holder of the note payable contract elected to defer at least the second, third and fourth tranches of the note advances pending the resolution and additional due diligence related to a lien that was placed on our claims in December by our joint venture partner (see Note 6 Joint Venture), which were subsequently released during the quarter ended March 31, 2014.